• Skip to primary navigation

 When to Visit Himeji

 However, as we say about most places in Japan, Himeji has different kinds of beauty in every season.
-In the summer, when we visited, the greenery was gorgeous but it was also the rainy season and was extremely humid.
+In the summer, when we first visited, the greenery was gorgeous but it was also the rainy season and was extremely humid.

 During autumn, Japan’s fall foliage is stunning in Himeji which also makes for a picturesque setting with the contrast of colors at Himeji Castle.